 - Serve as the one point of contact and liaison between your college/school and the provost's office regarding academic catalog information specific to your school.

 - Organize annual catalog review tasks for your specific academic unit.

 - Provide communication and coordination for the college's adherence to academic year Curricular Deadlines Calendar timelines.

 - Assess and provide quality control for curriculum requirements across all formats: Degree Search, Major Maps, Transfer Pathway documentation, DARS Audits and Curriculum Changemaker.

 - Verify all curricular documents meet department, college and university requirements prior to submission to university-review level.
 Depending on the size and structure of your college, you may opt to distribute to and collect catalog information from several contacts in your college and to impose an internal review deadline earlier than the official one.

-- Provide final college approval during the annual catalog review process for Degree Search edits, major maps and Transfer Pathway documentation through appropriate formats or systems.
+- Provide final college approval during the annual catalog review process for Degree Search edits and major maps through appropriate formats or systems.

 - Submit and provide final college approval for DARS verification audits for majors, minors, certificates and Transfer Pathways.
 For undergraduate majors, this means ensuring there are no discrepancies between curricular requirements as documented in the DARS verification audit and on the major map.

 - Submit all the necessary catalog review information by November 14, 2022.

 What do I have to do as an originator or department-level reviewer?